How much do you spend on coffee?

 $1,300 × 10 years = $13,000 over a decade

 Now add realistic variables.
 Many people buy two coffees on certain days.
-Many add a pastry, a sandwich, or a juice — average add-on spend at specialty cafés runs $3 to $6.
-And the habit often runs seven days a week on weekends, not five.
+Many add a pastry, a sandwich, or a juice — average add-on spend runs $3 to $6.
+And the habit often runs seven days a week, not five.
+This is the same quiet escalation behind work lunch spending and food delivery spending — each line item feels tiny in the moment.
 A more realistic picture for a daily café visitor looks like this:

 Realistic daily café spend pattern: